AWS Rekognition vs SightHound

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Label Detection — Detect objects, scenes, and activities in images.
+- Label Detection — Identifies objects, scenes, and concepts in images and videos

-- Threat Detection — Extract text from images and videos.
+- Threat Detection — Extracts printed and handwritten text from images and videos

-- Celebrity Recognition — Identify celebrities in images and videos.
+- Celebrity Recognition — Identifies celebrities in images and videos

 - Real-time object detection — Detects and recognizes objects live from video streams